Prepare for your guests to be WOWED with this Gluten Free Buffalo Chicken Bread! It's beautiful, but also very easy AND tasty!

 - ¼ cup (60 ml) hot sauce (I use Frank's Red Hot)

-- 3 tbsp ranch or blue cheese dressing
+- 3 tablespoon ranch or blue cheese dressing

-- 1 large egg beaten with one tbsp water and a pinch or two of salt
+- 1 large egg beaten with one tablespoon water and a pinch or two of salt

 - Combine all filling ingredients in a small bowl and set aside.